Bounds and Genericity of Sum-Rank-Metric Codes: Genericity Results

 we have $P(\Code \text{ is not MSRD})=P(f(x_1, \ldots x_{k(n-k)})=0)$.
 Since $f\neq0$ and the variables $x_1, \ldots x_{k(n-k)}$ are independently and uniformly distributed, it follows with the Schwartz--Zippel Lemma that the probability $P(f(x_1, \ldots x_{k(n-k)})=0)\leq\frac{\deg f}{|\Fqm|}=\frac{k|\mathcal{A}_{\ell, k}|}{q^m}$.
 From Lemma~\ref{cardinality_A_ell,t} it follows

-which proves the claim. \end{IEEEproof} The number of matrices in $\mathcal{U}_{\ell, t}$ is always smaller than or equal to the number of matrices in $\mathcal{A}_{\ell, t}$.
+which proves the claim. \end{IEEEproof} The number of matrices in $\mathcal{U}_{\ell, t}$ is always smaller than the number of matrices in $\mathcal{A}_{\ell, t}$.
 This motivates the following bound, which uses the criterion of Lemma~\ref{lem:MSRD} (iii) and Lemma~\ref{cardinality_U_ell,t}.

 \begin{theorem} Let $\G=[\I_k \mid \X]\in \Fqm^{k \times n}$ be a systematic generator matrix, with a random matrix $\X$, i.e., the entries are independently and uniformly chosen from $\Fqm$.
-The row space of $\G$ is a linear $\ell$-sum--rank metric code over $\Fqm$, which we denote by $\Code$.
+The row space of $\G$ is a is a linear $\ell$-sum--rank metric code over $\Fqm$, which we denote by $\Code$.
 The probability $p$ that $\Code$ is MSRD is lower bounded by

 \end{theorem} \ifShortVersion \begin{IEEEproof} See extended version of this paper~\cite{ott2021extended}. \end{IEEEproof} \else \begin{IEEEproof} With Lemma~\ref{lem:MSRD} (iii) and Lemma~\ref{cardinality_U_ell,t} using the same arguments as in the proof of Theorem~\ref{Theo:genericity} by just replacing $\mathcal{A}_{\ell, k}$ by $\mathcal{U}_{\ell, k}$ one gets